 Like much of Western Australia, Geraldton is probably best known for its wildflower season which runs from late July to early October.
-However, even when the wildflowers are not in bloom, there are plenty of things to do in Geraldton.
+However, even when the wildflowers are not in bloom, we found plenty of things to do in Geraldton.

-For us, it was a cruise port and we spent our day discovering the hidden charms of this Western Australia town.
+For us, it was a cruise port.
+We spent our day discovering the hidden charms of this Western Australia town.
 It’s filled with fascinating history, and when ships are in town, there are plenty of docents happy to share their stories.

 And, to make it better, with only a few major sites to visit, it was easy to tick off everything from our must-see things to do in Geraldton list.